DoTheEvo/selfhosted-apps-docker/zammad/readme.md

   - RAILS_TRUSTED_PROXIES=['127.0.0.1', '::1', 'caddy']
 ```

-This is just explanation, the lines are included in the override file.
+This is just an explanation, no need to do anyting,
+the lines are included in the override file.

 # First run